davesmith00000/fppixels/content/posts/2018-12-27-contravariant-functor-spotting.md

 ## Get the gist?

-The thing about the ordering example, is that while it feels like the obvious use case once you get it... it looks it bit... thin.
+The thing about the ordering example is that while it feels like an obvious use case... once you see it well... it looks it bit sort of thin.

-In order to get to grips with this, I worked through a different problem in a gist, which is available [here](https://gist.github.com/davesmith00000/db8f066018f048bd9350db1a14004952) if you’re interested.
+The way I actually got to grips with this was to work though a different problem entirely, which is available [here in this gist](https://gist.github.com/davesmith00000/db8f066018f048bd9350db1a14004952) if you’re interested.